pyinfra-dev/pyinfra/docs/getting_started.rst

 State definitions
 ~~~~~~~~~~~~~~~~~

 Now that we can execute ad-hoc shell commands, let's define some state to ensure.
-The key feature here is that when you run these commands for a second time, ``pyinfra`` won't need to do execute anything because the state is already up to date.
+The key feature here is that when you run these commands for a second time, ``pyinfra`` won't need to do execute anything because the target is already up to date.
 You can read more about how this works in :doc:`./deploy_process`.

 .. code:: shell